tuell/toptrumps/README.md

 # Top trumps online game
-This is a simple online implementation of a "Top trumps"-style card game ("Quartett" in German) with nothing but HTML 5, Javascript and Jquery.
+This is a simple online implementation of a "Top trumps"-style card game ("Quartett" in German) with HTML 5, Javascript and jQuery.
 The game should work in all modern browsers on both desktop and mobile devices.

 _**Disclaimer: This code was built to just work, it is not optimised in terms of elegance, performance or anything else.**_